philYilun/Remove_Comments_From_Reddit-/README.md

 The analysis target to use text to predict the comment in reddit to be removed or not <br>

 #### Part 1.
 Draw a baseline for simple regression classifier   <br>
 - the data showing imbalance sample issue -- fix by downsampling
 - the outcome showing overfitting with high accuracy(80%) for train and (69%) for test<br>
 #### Part 2.
 Model building and tuning <br>
+a.
 Methods with simple normalization <br>
 - Tf-idf,
 - n-gram
 - characters/words as unit token
 - change the threshold : min_df, max_feature, stop_words, and scaling
-    - Using different encodding to deal with foreigh words/characters Latent semantic analysis with dimention reduction techniques:  <br>
+- Using different encodding to deal with foreigh words/characters

+b.
+Latent semantic analysis with dimention reduction techniques:  <br>
 - SVD
 - LDA

+c.
 Refining the model by adding derived features <br>
  - Length of the comment
  - Whether it include a website, what website is included
  - whether include number
  - Number of non-english words, etc.
 #### Part 3. <br>
 Using existing word dictionary to distill the corpus <br>
 - Gensim corpora output is tuple and can not be applied to TF-IDF vectorizer
 - Build a customized tokenizer, leave only words after lematization that is in the corpora word dictionary
 - Use trained Word2Vec directly, the model could be another baseline model

 ### Conclusion:<br>
 The analysis focused on modeling text and predicting the item got removed from the stream or not